pledo/aws-mfa-cli/README.md

 $ export AWS_ACCESS_KEY_ID=<Your-Keys-Here> ; export AWS_SECRET_ACCESS_KEY=<Your-Keys-Here> ; export AWS_DEFAULT_REGION=<AWS-Region-Here>
 ```

-3- Run the command providing your mfa arn and region
+4- Run the command providing your mfa arn and region

 ```
-$ python3 aws_cli_mfa.py --mfa arn:aws:iam::<Account-Number>:mfa/<Your-User-Name> --region=us-east-1
+$ aws-mfa-cli --mfa arn:aws:iam::<Account-Number>:mfa/<Your-User-Name> --region=us-east-1
 ```

-4- Check your ~/.aws/credentials, It should have a profile block like that:
+5- Check your ~/.aws/credentials, It should have a profile block like that:
 ```
 [default]
 Here should have your default configuration.